Seattle Marriage/Fiancé Visa Attorney

 A knowledgeable Seattle marriage/fiancé visa attorney is invaluable throughout the initial application and NVC process.
 The immigration lawyers of ZafiroLaw have firsthand experience as immigrants navigating the many different regulations and federal laws governing spousal and fiancé visas in Snohomish and King Counties, Washington.

 If your current fiancé is a foreign national, a K-1 nonimmigrant fiance visa is what you will need to bring them to the United States to live with you.
 Your loved one must want to live here and currently live in another country to apply for this option.
-To receive a K-1 visa, you must meet the following qualifications when submitting Form I-129F to the USCIS:
+To receive this visa, you must meet the following qualifications when submitting Form I-129F to the USCIS:

 - Be a U.S. citizen